lineality/best_practice_pledge_template/README.md

 ## 1. A Values Statements Section:
 - regarding participation in society and best practice principles: operationally defined: participation-items, setting-location items, definition-behavior items, contact-proximity items, and standard agreement items.
+- a goal here is establishing compromise-friendly areas where agreements can be aligned, for example areas of agreed upon importance regardless of specific implementation details being different separate time/places/institutions.

 ## 2. A Clarification Statements Section:
 - heading off policy predictably contentious topics and obstacles: